carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 | Configured in minutes    | Configured in days |
 | low to modest bandwidth   | high bandwidth 1 to 100 GB/s |

-- Exam question: A VPN connection keeps dropping out because the amount of throughput, and what kinds of things could you do to solve that?
-Answer: Direct Connect
+- Use Case: Use Direct Connect to solve a VPN connection keeping dropping out because the amount of throughput.

 ### AWS VPN

-- AWS Site-to-Site VPN connection is created to communicate between your remote network and Amazon VPC over the internet
+- AWS Site-to-Site VPN connection is created to communicate between your remote network and Amazon VPC over the internet.
 - **VPN connection**: A secure connection between your on-premises equipment and your Amazon VPCs.
 - **VPN tunnel**: An encrypted link where data can pass from the customer network to or from AWS.
 Each VPN connection includes two VPN tunnels which you can simultaneously use for high availability.
 - Customer gateway: An AWS resource which provides information to AWS about your customer gateway device.
 - Customer gateway device: A physical device or software application on customer side of the Site-to-Site VPN connection.
+- You use a virtual private gateway or a transit gateway as the gateway for the Amazon side of the Site-to-Site VPN connection.
   - Virtual private gateway: The VPN concentrator on the Amazon side of the Site-to-Site VPN connection.
-You use a virtual private gateway or a transit gateway as the gateway for the Amazon side of the Site-to-Site VPN connection.
   - Transit gateway: A transit hub that can be used to interconnect your VPCs and on-premises networks.
-You use a transit gateway or virtual private gateway as the gateway for the Amazon side of the Site-to-Site VPN connection.

 ### Amazon API Gateway

-- It is at a fully managed service to Create and Manage APIs that acts as a front door for back-end systems running on EC2, AWS Lambda, etc. It makes easy for developers to publish, maintain, monitor and secure APIs at any scale.
+- It is Saas that **creates and manages APIs from back-end systems running on AWS Compute** (EC2, AWS Lambda, etc).
+  - It makes easy for developers to publish, maintain, monitor and secure APIs at any scale (auto-scaling).
-- API Gateway Types - HTTP, WebSocket, and REST
+- Types - HTTP, WebSocket, and REST.
-- API Gateway has caching capabilities to increase performance
+- It has caching capabilities to increase performance.
-- API Gateway is low cost and scales automatically
 - Allows you to track and control usage of API.
 Set throttle limit (default 10,000 req/s) to prevent from being overwhelmed by too many requests and returns `429 Too Many Request` error response.
 - You can log results to CloudWatch
 - If you are using Javascript/AJAX that uses multiple domains with API Gateway, ensure that you have enable CORS on API Gateway.